Skip to Content

 ● Step 4: Combining new and old throttle cables:

 The next step is to combine the old throttle cable with the Z-bend of the aluminum wire.
-Put the original wire above the Z-bend on a table so that both of their Z-tips are parallel.
+Put the original wire above the Z-bend on a table so that both Z-tips are parallel.
 Use a marker to mark the part that you need to cut.

 Cut the original cable just right at the tag.
 For the Z-bend of the aluminum wire, snip 1-2 centimeters extra from the marked point.